 Do I need to have any previous experience of programming?

-Nope!
-All you need is to have an interest in software development.
-Our mentors will guide you through
+Participants of the Foundation course don’t need any previous experience – all you need to have is an interest in software development and our mentors will guide you through the rest.

 How do I apply for a place at CodeCamp?